clarajeong/UILab_research/README.md

 # UILab_research
-This is a github repository for personal research done in KAIST UILab
+This is my github repository for personal research done in KAIST UILab